 Another Joint City Council meeting is planned for February 2015, followed by a public open house to discuss alternative scenarios in March.
+Staff will be back at TPARK in March with another project update.

-Attachments: PowerPoint
+Attachments: A. Presentation

 Joint Council Meeting #2